seamapi/docs/north-star-docs/workspaces.md

 ### Create a new Sandbox

-If you find that the existing sandbox and production workspaces do not meet your needs, you can create a new workspace.
 Go to the Seam Dashboard and click on the workspace switch, which will bring up a dropdown menu with the option to create a new workspace.
 Enter the desired name for the workspace and your company information, and specify whether it is a sandbox workspace or not.

 ### Sandbox Workspaces